0xCoderJoe/fantasy-football-data-provider/README.md

 # Fantasy Football Data Provider

 Fantasy football is not only fun to play with friends but is a great source of raw statistical data.
-This Python application is a backend job that aggregates player data Yahoo's fantasy football API into a document driven database; like Cloudant.
+This Python application is a backend job that aggregates player data from Yahoo's fantasy football API into a document driven database; like Cloudant.

-This application consumes a custom database library, [nosql-common](https://github.com/0xCoderJoe/nosql-common), that abstracts the most common database routines we will encounter.
+This application consumes a custom database library, [nosql-common](https://github.com/0xCoderJoe/nosql-common), that abstracts the most common database routines encountered.
 It is also a good way to demonstrate competency in building Python packages that can be reused across different applications.

 This was meant to be a fun data transformation project and may provide future data for downstream analytical projects.